Medicare: Patient Access to Chiropractic

 Take Action on H.R.
 3654

-Meet with your Representative During the August Recess
+Meet with your Representative During District Work Periods

-On July 26, members of the U.S. House of Representatives will head home for a district work period.
+Each month members of the U.S. House of Representatives head home for a district work period.
 This is a great time to attend a town hall or hold a district meeting with your representative to talk about the importance of H.R.
 3654.
-Many offices release their recess schedule through their websites, which can be found via the House Directory, or social media accounts.
-Your local newspaper may also list town hall schedules.
+The district work period schedule can be found on the House Calendar and contact information for your Representative can be found via the House Directory.

 Download district meeting toolkit (talking points, leave behinds, etc)